Community infrastructure allows new work and new organisations to develop, supports already there, and facilitates networking.

 A co-design approach has being utilised to afford the Sector an opportunity to be directly involved and contribute to the development of new arrangements.
 Details of the process to date are available at our Workshops for review of VCU Infrastructure Support Arrangements page.

-The new proposals are currently subject to public consultation which can be accessed online.
+The new proposals have been subject to public consultation and are awaiting appropriate approval.

 The Generic strand is a joint arrangement between the Department and the Department for Agriculture Environment and Rural Affairs (DAERA), geared to support the voluntary and community sector in respect of representation, training board members, capacity building, handling governance issues and income generation.